NrgXnat/xnat-docker-compose/README.md

 To read essentially all the same information, but perhaps using slightly different words and with a screenshot, see the wiki page: [Processing URL](https://wiki.xnat.org/display/CS/Processing+URL).

-## Notes on using JupyterHub
+## JupyterHub

-JupyterHub has been added as a service to `docker-compose.yml` along with a handful of environmental variables in `.env`.
-The `jupyterhub` folder contains the Dockerfile needed to containerize JupyterHub and `jupyterhub_config.py` which configures the JupyterHub deployment.
-The `jupyterhub-user` folder contains a Dockerfile and `requirements.txt` which needs to be built prior to launching XNAT + JupyterHub.
-JupyterHub will use this image for all notebook server containers.

-This setup of JupyterHub uses the same username and password as an XANT user (and will result in another open session for the user).
-An XNAT user's projects will be mounted to the spawned notebook server container.
-User notebooks are stored in docker volumes `jupyterhub-user-username`.
+The [xnat/jupyterbub](https://hub.docker.com/r/xnat/jupyterhub) image has been added as a service to `docker-compose.yml`.
+See the [repo](https://bitbucket.org/xnat-containers/xnat-jupyterhub/src/main/) for details and for the argument and environmental variables used.
+You will also need the latest [XNAT JupyteHub Plugin](https://bitbucket.org/xnatx/xnat-jupyterhub-plugin/src/main/) jar in your `xnat/plugins` directory.

 ### Setup

-1. In `.env` set `JHUB_XNAT_ARCHIVE=path/to/xnat-docker-compose/xnat-data/archive`.
-This is similar to ‘path translation’ in XNAT.
-To mount XNAT projects to the spawned notebook containers JupyterHub needs to know where xnat-data is on the host.
-2. Run `./build`.
-This first builds the single user notebook image which JupyerHub will spawn for every user.
-It then runs `docker-compose build`.
-3. `docker-compose up -d` to start all services.
+1. `docker-compose up -d` to start all services.
+XNAT will be running at `http://localhost` and JupyterHub at `http://localhost/jupyterhub`.
-4. In the browser XNAT is at `http://localhost` and JupyterHub is at `http://localhost/jupyterhub`.
-To login to JupyterHub use your XNAT username and password.
-A users XNAT projects are mounted at `/data/projects`.
-The XNAT default `admin` user is currently the only JupyterHub admin.
+2. Navigate to the plugin preferences and find the JupyterHub tab.
+You will need to setup Path Translation.
+There may be other preferences to update as well.
+3. Create a new user for the JupyterHub service account.
+The default is jupyterhub:jupyterhub.
+4. Add a `JupyterHub` role to the account.